-Module 1: Researching Garden History (60 credits)
+Module 1: Theory and Practice in Garden and Landscape History (60 credits)

 Module 2: Culture and Politics of Gardens (60 credits)

 This module will look at historiography, theory, the connection between culture and politics in landscape-making and the expansion of the skills of module 1 across regional boundaries.

 For instance, the influence in Britain of the Italian Renaissance’s new ideas on garden making, including architecture, sculpture and hydraulic engineering; iconography in gardens and landscapes; formality in garden-making as an indicator of the power of the owner, from the sixteenth century onwards, as in France; different aspects of the ‘natural’ garden from the eighteenth century onwards; conflict between the ‘natural’ and the formal in the nineteenth century between William Robinson and Reginald Blomfield in Britain; gender and garden making; and shifting boundaries between architect, landscape architect and plantsman relating to the status of those designing gardens and landscapes in the 21st century.

 - Develop students’ knowledge and understanding of gardens and landscapes in different countries

 - Demonstrate the importance of context and the relationship of garden and landscape history to other disciplines such as literature, social history, film and visual media and the history of ideas

 Students will choose one unit from each group:

 Please note: Optional units are subject to change.
 Please consider this a guide only.

 Two 5,000-word essays (one for each option taken) and a 1,500-word dissertation proposal.